 - Add the chicken and season with the patis, cover and allow to simmer for three to five minutes.

-- Add the jasmine rice and water stirring all ingredients together to avoid rice sticking to the sides of the pot.
+- Add the jasmine rice and water stirring all ingredients together to avoid rice sticking to the sides of the pot, bring to a boil, cover and reduce the temperature to a simmer.

-- Cook over low heat for approximately thirty minutes or until the chicken and rice are thoroughly cooked.
+- Continue to cook for approximately thirty minutes or until the chicken and rice are thoroughly cooked.
 (It should resemble a porridge when done.)

 - Serve hot in a bowl garnished with chopped green onion, fried garlic, two egg quarters, and lemon or calamansi on the side.